 There are a lot of things that Mitsubishi does right.
 The company offers low-cost vehicles that include tons of features, but consumers complain about the lack of performance.
 There are also some models that are quite unreliable and should be avoided.

-In this guide, we dive deeper into what you can expect from the Mitsubishi brand.
-Our evaluation also looks closer at several models you need to be wary of.
+In this guide, I dive deeper into what you can expect from the Mitsubishi brand.
+My evaluation also looks closer at several models you need to be wary of.

 Are Mitsubishis Good Cars?